-Board Experience: Since 2016, Mr. Fludder has served as a director of Ocean Power Technologies Inc., a renewable energy company focused on remote offshore applications, whose shares are listed on The NASDAQ Stock Market.
+Board Experience: Mr. Fludder served as a director of Ocean Power Technologies Inc., a renewable energy company focused on remote offshore applications, whose shares are listed on The NASDAQ Stock Market, from May 2016 through December 2020.

-Skills and Qualifications: Mr. Fludder received a Bachelor of Science degree in Mechanical Engineering from Columbia University and a Bachelor of Science degree from Providence College.
+Skills and Qualifications: Mr. Fludder's expertise in smart energy storage and electrical grids, as well as his significant experience in environmental-focused business initiatives qualifies him to serve on the Board of Directors.
+He received a Bachelor of Science degree in Mechanical Engineering from Columbia University and a Bachelor of Science degree from Providence College.
 He earned a Master of Science degree in Mechanical Engineering from the Massachusetts Institute of Technology.